Symplectic/vivo-harvester-v2/README.md

 We strongly recommend you read the _"Description & Overview"_ and _"Installation Guide"_ documents in full to be sure that you understand how the harvester works and what is involved in setting it up.

 _**Note**: In particular, please be aware that the "Initial load" of translated data into Vivo can be very slow (potentially lasting days, depending on data volume).
-The "Installation Guide" contains advice on how to minimise this one of initial cost (e.g database configuration, temporarily disabling inferencing and indexing, etc)._
+The "Installation Guide" contains advice on how to minimise this one-off initial cost (e.g database configuration, temporarily disabling inferencing and indexing, etc)._

 The remainder of this readme focuses on how to set up a development environment for working with the harvester codebase.
 Aspects of this are useful if you are planning to develop or customise your XSLT crosswalks, but otherwise will primarily be of interest to developers.